-Expenditures for employees (€736.1mn) include salaries, contributions and other employee expenses, including expenditures for employees on EU-funded projects. €458.5mn of the total pertain to salaries for employees of budgetary users whose funds are not provided from the City of Zagreb budget.
-This mostly pertains to primary and secondary school employees, whose salaries are secured in the State Budget, as well as employees in hospitals and other healthcare institutions, whose funds are secured by CHIF.
+Expenditures for employees (€737.2mn) include salaries, contributions and other employee expenses, including expenditures for employees on EU-funded projects.
+Of the total expenditures for employees, €458.5mn pertain to salaries for employees of budgetary users whose funds are not provided from the City of Zagreb budget.
+This mostly pertains to primary and secondary school employees, whose salaries are secured in the State budget, as well as employees in hospitals and other healthcare institutions, whose funds are secured by CHIF.

-The bulk of material expenditures (€558.6mn) pertains to current and investment maintenance of utility infrastructure facilities (e.g. public spaces, public lighting, roads, cemeteries and the Crematorium), the City administration's facilities, as well as stationery, energy and service costs (e.g. telephone, postal, transportation and information services), which are essential for day-to-day operation of the City's administrative bodies and budget users.
+The bulk of material expenditures (€558mn) pertains to current and investment maintenance of utility infrastructure facilities (e.g. public spaces, public lighting, roads, cemeteries and the Crematorium), the City administration's facilities, as well as stationery, energy and service costs (e.g. telephone, postal, transportation and information services), which are essential for day-to-day operation of the City's administrative bodies and budget users.

-Around €337mn is planned to be spent on the acquisition of fixed assets and additional investments, which mostly includes investments into residential and business facilities, roads, railroads, gas pipelines, waterworks and sewage, facilities and equipment, vehicles, etc. ( $\leq 223$ mn).
+Around €334mn is planned to be spent on the acquisition of fixed assets and additional investments, which mostly includes investments into residential and business facilities, roads, railroads, gas pipelines, waterworks and sewage, facilities and equipment, vehicles, etc. (€220mn).
 The bulk of the amount planned for capital investments will be spent through the City Office for Reconstruction, Development, Physical Planning, Construction, Utility Services and Transport, in accordance with the Plan of Works Related to Capital Investments in Social Service Facilities and Renovation of Objects Damaged in the Zagreb Earthquake for 2023 and the Plan of Works in the Field of Transport and Utility Management in the City of Zagreb for 2023.
-Substantial amounts have been planned for the reconstruction of earthquake-damaged facilities ( $\leq 55.3$ mn) and investments into preschool and school facilities, healthcare and sports facilities, conservation of cultural monuments, social welfare facilities and cultural institutions ( $\leq 47$ mn).
+Substantial amounts have been planned for the reconstruction of earthquake-damaged facilities (€55.3mn) and investments into preschool and school facilities, healthcare and sports facilities, conservation of cultural monuments, social welfare facilities and cultural institutions (€47mn).